 A. Maryland has not classified Ringless Voicemail drops as illegal, however, the Maryland Telephone Consumer Protection Act (MTCPA) states that the calls must comply with the Code of Federal Regulations, about the do-not-call registry.
 An important point to note here is that the regulations allow the means of telecommunication for commercial purposes which ARE NOT of the nature of advertisements or telemarketing.
 Which makes RVM for reminder campaigns completely legal.
 However, for this again, you would require consent from the recipients.

 Q. Are Ringless Voicemail Drops legal in Texas?

 A. Ringless Voicemail Drops are legal in Texas and the laws are quite lenient here about the same.
 However, it is a must to get the consent first, and scrub the data of the state DNC list.

 Q. Are Ringless Voicemail Drops legal in Virginia?

 A. In the state of Virginia, the Ringless Voicemail Drops are permitted, provided that your intent for communication is made clear along with the brand name.
 Again, consent is a must for an RVM campaign.
 If the data being called have not given you the consent, and the recipient files a case, the court is going to interpret it as a call made through a predictive dialer that randomly generates numbers which is going to land your company into trouble.
 Hence, consent-oriented campaigns will be within moral lines and completely legal practice.

-The reason why questions about Ringless Voicemail’s regulations keep appearing is because unlike other means of communicating through the phone like simple call or text, the ringless voicemail – due to reasons of not making the phone ring – it is not possible for the recipient to opt-out.
+The reason why questions about Ringless Voicemail’s regulations keep appearing is that unlike other means of communicating through the phone like simple call or text, the ringless voicemail – due to reasons of not making the phone ring – it is not possible for the recipient to opt-out.
 This is a major reason why the regulatory bodies are closely eyeing this technology.
 As a user of this technology, it should be remembered to scrub the data from the State and National DNC list.